 - 7.1 Local planning authorities are required to keep under review the main physical, economic, social and environmental characteristics of their area in order to inform the development of planning policies.
 Tees Valley Combined Authority maintains much base information on behalf of the constituent Borough Councils, including in particular information on the size, composition and distribution of population and other matters covered by the Census of Population and Employment.
 In addition Hartlepool Council maintains information on many other matters including the regular monitoring of housing and employment land availability and of new developments. - 7.2 The planning system requires that Local Development Documents should be founded on sound and reliable evidence which will identify opportunities, constraints and issues in the area.
 Much of this evidence is already in place although it constantly needs to be updated to ensure soundness of the Development Documents. - 7.3 A number of key evidence base documents have recently been produced to inform the development of the Local Plan.
 This includes a full refresh of the Strategic Housing Land Availability Assessment, a new Open Space and Recreation Study, Employment Land Review and Gypsy and Traveller Accommodation Needs Assessment.
 Other work that has been undertaken recently involved an updated Retail Study and a new Strategic Housing Land Availability Assessment.
 These were all refreshed and endorsed in 2014/5.
-However, following the Preferred Options consultation there has been a need to ask consultants to prepare an Addendum to the SHMA and this will be taken to Regeneration Services Committee for endorsement in December 2016. - 7.4 A list of evidence base reports is attached at Appendix 4 and these will help to ensure the Plan is developed against a robust evidence base.
+However, as the Plan progressed there was a need to prepare additional evidence such as a SHMA Addendum, an Economic and Housing Growth Topic Paper, an Strategic Flood Risk Assessment, a Deliverability Risk Assessment and other documents to help support the development of, and soundness of, the Local Plan. - 7.4 A list of evidence base reports is attached at Appendix 4 and these will help to ensure the Plan is developed against a robust evidence base.
 The need for additional studies and updating of existing studies will be kept under review as part of the annual monitoring process.